LAS - DTW

 The average price of all round-trip flights from Las Vegas to Detroit Metropolitan Wayne County Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Las Vegas to Detroit, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Las Vegas, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.
+For your return to Las Vegas, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Las Vegas to Detroit Metropolitan Wayne County Airport?